Holding Absence: Musical style

-Critics have categorised Holding Absence's music as post-hardcore, post-rock, alternative rock and emo.
+Critics have categorised Holding Absence's music as post-hardcore, dreamcore, post-rock, alternative rock and emo.
 They were a forefront band in the 2010s dreamcore movement, which was based around the YouTube channel Dreambound, where bands merged screamo and melodic hardcore with post-rock and shoegaze.
+In a 2017 interview bassist James Joseph called their sound "melodic hardcore with post-hardcore elements, combined with post-rock atmospheric".

-The band have cited influences including Funeral for a Friend, the Blackout, Skindred, Kids in Glass Houses, Bullet for My Valentine, Lower Than Atlantis, Don Broco, the Dillinger Escape Plan, the Chariot, Hammock, Caspian, Alexisonfire, My Bloody Valentine, Thrice, Underoath, Biffy Clyro, 30 Seconds To Mars, the Wombats, Stick to Your Guns, Radiohead, Fall Out Boy, Architects, the 1975, Purity Ring, Gracie Fields Gallows, My Chemical Romance, Linkin Park, the Cure, Siouxsie and the Banshees, Joy Division and Deftones.
+The band have cited influences including Landscapes, Being as an Ocean, Hundredth, Counterparts, Code Orange, Devin Townsend, Funeral for a Friend, the Blackout, Skindred, Kids in Glass Houses, Bullet for My Valentine, Lower Than Atlantis, Don Broco, the Dillinger Escape Plan, the Chariot, Hammock, Caspian, Alexisonfire, My Bloody Valentine, Thrice, Underoath, Biffy Clyro, 30 Seconds To Mars, the Wombats, Stick to Your Guns, Radiohead, Fall Out Boy, Architects, the 1975, Purity Ring, Gracie Fields, Gallows, My Chemical Romance, Linkin Park, the Cure, Siouxsie and the Banshees, Joy Division and Deftones.
+In 2018, Woodland and Loathe vocalist Kadeem France said that their bands mutually "inspire each other".